Terry Boyle: Coaching career

 In August 1994, Boyle was appointed player-manager of Welsh Premier League club Barry Town but left the role in November of the same year.

-Boyle currently works for the Football Association of Wales Trust, Pro Licence holder since 2007 and is manager of the Wales national semi-professional football team.
+Boyle works for the Football Association of Wales Trust, Pro Licence holder since 2007 and is manager of the Wales national semi-professional football team.
 He also previously worked as assistant manager to Tomi Morgan at Porthmadog.
 In June 2011, he was appointed manager of Neath following the departure of Andy Dyer, but was sacked less than six months later in November 2011, along with his assistant Peter Nicholas, following a poor run of results.

 In 2012, he was appointed senior professional development coach at Aldershot Town.